danialkalbasi/react-native-power-translator/README.md

-Power Translator for React Native
+## Power Translator - A simple way to translate from multiple cloud providers
+The doc is in progress!